-You loved playing Nancy Drew, Girl Detective in third grade, and you're always looking for the little things to solve crimes.
+You loved playing Nancy Drew, Girl Detective in third grade, and you're always looking for the little objects that suggest a crime to be solved.
 "Oh, there's Chuck's gum wrapper on the ground.
 That proves he was here at noon—seems fishy."
 That early love of crime-solving led you first to your two-year degree, then to your entry-level position with the local police department.
 You're still after Chuck.
 One day you'll put him away.
 One day...

-You're chief scientist and you no longer get your hands dirty—everyone else does the grunt work and reports to you.
+You're chief scientist and no longer get your hands dirty—everyone else does the grunt work and reports to you.
 But there's a trade-off: you're now the one who testifies in court...endlessly.
 You're not sure whether or not you want the bloody hair strands back.

 You're working as a consultant to all the CSI shows, giving them ideas for episodes, scenes, and characters.
 You're making a ton of money, but worry you'll need to go back to actual forensic work soon.
 After all, with so many shows out there, you're maybe starting to run out of ideas.